Lent Bumps 1999

 The Lent Bumps 1999 were a series of rowing races held at Cambridge University from Tuesday 23 February 1999 until Saturday 27 February 1999.
 The event was run as a bumps race and is one of a series of Lent Bumps which have been held annually in late-February or early March since 1887.
-See Lent Bumps for the format of the races.
 In 1999, a total of 121 crews took part (69 men's crews and 52 women's crews), with around 1000 participants in total.
 Several thousand spectators came to watch, particularly on the Saturday.